 When brainstorming what you need, think about the activities your family does in this space.
 If you have children who watch movies or play video games often, TV consoles may provide the extra room you need for storing controllers, DVDs and other accessories.
 Make sure that children can reach items easily and that large, heavy pieces of furniture have proper anchors for safety.

 Seating areas are also hot spots where clutter can build up.
-Use side tables with drawers the sofa for stashing remotes, charging cords and drink coasters.
+Use side tables with drawers beside the sofa for stashing remotes, charging cords and drink coasters.
 Bookshelves are another great storage choice and work well for much more than novels and cookbooks.
 Stack board games and puzzles together or add decorative baskets or fabric bins to hold papers, magazines and toys.

 Bedroom and Closet